rust-lang/book/nostarch/chapter12.md

 }
 ```

-Listing 12-19: Storing the lines that match so we can return them
+Listing 12-19: Storing the lines that match so that we can return them

 Now the `search` function should return only the lines that contain `query`,
 and our test should pass.
 Let’s run the test: